Jake1510/ooip-tutorial-library/docs/index.md

 ## Project Goals

-✅ Provide practical, real-world examples of OOIP principles using CODESYS
+✅ Provide practical examples of OOIP principles using CODESYS

-✅ Teach design patterns like Singleton and Command in an industrial context
+✅ Demonstrate sclable design patterns for industrial controls projects

-✅ Share best practices and reusability tips for scalable PLC projects
+✅ Share best practices and reusability tips for PLC projects

 ✅ Create a structured and open knowledge base for eduactional and reference purposes